Cheapest Golden Visas: 13 updated EU and Caribbean options compared

 In addition, the new “Infrastructure Option” also lets applicants invest in projects that will improve the country's infrastructure: ports, bridges, roads, and so on.
 The prices start at $250,000.

-The real estate investment starts at $300,000, and the property can be resold in 5 years.
 Investors can also buy non-interest-bearing government bonds for $300,000.
 They can be fully redeemed in 5 years as well.

-Pros of St Lucia citizenship by investment:
+Pros of St Lucia citizenship by investment

-8. St Kitts and Nevis citizenship by investment — $250,000
+St Kitts and Nevis citizenship by investment — $250,000

 The minimum investment to obtain citizenship in St Kitts and Nevis amounts to $250,000.
 Investors contribute to the Federal Consolidated Fund or the Approved Public Benefit Projects.

 For real estate investors, there are three options.
-They can purchase shares in a government-approved real estate project or a condominium unit for at least $400,000 or a single-family private dwelling for $800,000.
+They can purchase shares in a government-approved real estate project or a condominium unit for at least $325,000 or a single-family private dwelling for $600,000.

 The real estate investment can only be returned in 7 years.
 However, the investor can earn an income of 2 to 5% per year from leasing the property.